 If you don’t see an “active” sign, then Nginx might not have started successfully.
 You should troubleshoot and try it again!
 One reason could be that you already have an Apache server running.
 You should disable it before starting Nginx.

 Note: keep in mind that disabling Apache will bring down any currently running websites.

 If Apache is still running automatically during the reboot, you can disable it using the following command:

 Step 5: make Nginx start on reboot

 If you are going to use Nginx, most likely, you want it to be running during each reboot and not activate it manually.
 It’s simple, enter the following command to make Nginx start during reboot:

 Step 6: Configure the Firewall

-In this step, we are going to configure the CentOS firewall to allow incoming traffic.
-By default CentOS 7 enables firewalls by default and blocks access to ports 80 and 443.
-This means that any incoming HTTP and HTTPS packets for Nginx will be blocked.
+This step will configure the CentOS firewall to allow incoming traffic.
+CentOS 7 enables firewalls and blocks access to ports 80 and 443.
+Any incoming HTTP and HTTPS packets for Nginx will be blocked.